FoundationScott/Scott-RPG/README.md

 # Scott-RPG
-Scott RPG Current Version: 1.2.9(BETA)
+Scott RPG Current Version: 1.2.9

 Update Includes:
 1. Revamped Title System
 2. Revamped Shield System
 3. Revamped UI
 4. Reduced Stamina Usage For Attacks
-5. Added 'Beast Tamer' Class(Players please note, there is currently no way to tame monsters in the game as such players start with a Golem and Unicorn, so the Beast Tamer class is for testing use only don't play serious with it)
+5. Added 'Beast Tamer' Class(Players can now tame Unicorns with an Apple, Golems with an Cherry, and Harpies with an Grape if they are a beast tamer)